-Our investment adviser is led by Michael T. Moe, our Chief Executive Officer, Chair of our Board of Directors and co-founder, Chief Executive Officer and Chief Investment Officer of GSV Asset Management, William F. Tanona, our Chief Financial Officer, Treasurer and Corporate Secretary, Mark W. Flynn, our President, Luben Pampoulov, co-founder, co-portfolio manager and managing director of GSV Asset Management and Matthew Hanson, managing director of GSV Asset Management.
+Our investment adviser is led by Michael T. Moe, our Chief Executive Officer, Chair of our Board of Directors and co-founder, Chief Executive Officer and Chief Investment Officer of GSV Asset Management, William F. Tanona, our Chief Financial Officer, Treasurer and Corporate Secretary, Mark W. Flynn, our President, and Luben Pampoulov, co-founder, co-portfolio manager and managing director of GSV Asset Management.
 We consider Messrs.
-Moe, Tanona, Flynn, Pampoulov and Hanson, who are the members of our investment adviser's investment committee, to be our portfolio managers.
+Moe, Tanona, Flynn and Pampoulov, who are the members of our investment adviser's investment committee, to be our portfolio managers.

-Our portfolio managers were providing management and advisory services to the following other entities as of September 30, 2016.
+Our portfolio managers were providing management and advisory services to the following other entities as of December 31, 2016.
 We have no ownership interests in any of the entities included in the following table: